 Some of the apps that you use on your store might become unsupported and stop working because of changes to Shopify's APIs.
-If an app that you installed is using unsupported APIs, then you'll see a warning in your Shopify admin.
-You can manage unsupported apps by contacting the app's developers or finding an app to replace it.
+If an app that you installed is using unsupported APIs, you'll see a warning in your Shopify admin.
+You can manage unsupported apps by contacting the app's developers or finding a new app in the Shopify App Store to replace it.

 How apps become unsupported

 An app becomes unsupported if the app's developers don't keep it up to date with changes to Shopify's APIs.
 An API (application programming interface) is a system that allows apps to communicate with Shopify.
 The apps that you install on your store use Shopify APIs to get and update data on your store and help you run your business.